-Convocation is held the 1st and 3rd Tuesday of each month (some exceptions) at 11 AM.
+Career Skills & Strategiesis held on alternating Tuesdays at 11 AM.
 All P1, P2 and P3 students are required to be present, and attendance is recorded.
-The Convocation schedule is maintained by the Office of Professional Affairs and offers a variety of sessions including but not limited to: careers/career planning, networking, financial planning, advocacy, leadership, professional organization or School announcements, academic success, wellness, diversity, or others as needs arise.
-Convocation is assessed via surveys annually by the Executive Director of Assessment, in consultation with the Executive Director of Professional Affairs and Director of Student Affairs.
+The schedule is maintained by the Office of Professional Affairs and offers a variety of sessions including but not limited to: careers/career planning, networking, financial planning, advocacy, leadership, professional organization or School announcements, academic success, wellness, diversity, or others as needs arise.
+Career Skills & Strategies is assessed via surveys annually by the Executive Director of Assessment, in consultation with the Executive Director of Professional Affairs and Director of Student Affairs.

-6. NAPLEX/MPJE Prep
+6) NAPLEX/MPJE Prep